reaper47/recipya/docs/website/content/docs/features/integrations.md

 3. In the dialog that appears, enter the URL and credentials of your Nextcloud instance.
    ![](images/settings-integrations-nextcloud.webp)
 4. Click the **Import** button.

-Your recipes will be swiftly transferred from Nextcloud Cookbook to Recipya.

 ## Paprika